Megahertz myth: History

-Rise of the myth

 The myth arose because the clock rate was commonly taken as a simple measure of processor performance, and was promoted in advertising and by enthusiasts without taking into account other factors.
 The term came into use in the context of comparing PowerPC-based Apple Macintosh computers with Intel-based PCs.
-Marketing based on the myth led to the clock rate being given higher priority than actual performance, and led to AMD introducing model numbers giving a notional clock rate based on comparative performance to overcome a perceived deficiency in their actual clock rate.
+Marketing based on the myth led to the clock rate being given higher priority than actual performance and led to AMD introducing model numbers giving a notional clock rate based on comparative performance to overcome a perceived deficiency in their actual clock rate.

-Modern adaptations of the myth

-With the advent of multithreading and multicore processors, the myth has stirred up more misconceptions regarding the measurement of performance in multi-core processors.
-Some people without the proper knowledge believe that a quad-core processor running at 3 GHz would result in an overall performance of 12 GHz worth of CPU.
-Others may say that the overall performance is in fact 3 GHz, with each core running at 750 MHz.
-Both of these ideas are incorrect.
-Often the same user making these comparisons will be comparing multiple brands of CPU, which will not do the same amount of work per cycle in any case.
-While micro-architecture traits such as pipeline depth play the same role in performance, the design of parallel processing brings other factor into the picture: software efficiency.

-It is true that a poorly written program will run poorly on even a single-core system, but even a well written program that was designed in a linear fashion, will often (if not always) perform better on a single-core system than a multi-core one when run by itself.
-Not all programs use all available cores, not all tasks can or need to be split over several cores, and additionally using several cores may introduce additional complexity in the program, so multithreading is usually only done when the benefits of doing so are obvious.
-A system's overall performance cannot be judged by simply comparing the amount of processor cores and clock rates, the software running on the system is also a major factor of observed speed.
-The myth of the importance of clock rate has confused many people as to how they judge the speed of a computer system.

-Challenges to the myth

 Comparisons between PowerPC and Pentium had become a staple of Apple presentations.
-At the New York City Macworld Expo Keynote on July 18, 2001, Steve Jobs described an 867 MHz G4 as completing a task in 45 seconds while a 1.7 GHz Pentium 4 took 82 seconds for the same task, saying that "the name that we've given it is the megahertz myth".
+At the New York City Macworld Expo on July 18, 2001, Steve Jobs in his "Stevenote" described an 867 MHz PowerPC G4 as completing a task in 45 seconds while a 1.7 GHz Pentium 4 took 82 seconds for the same task, saying that "the name that we've given it is the megahertz myth".
 He then introduced senior hardware VP Jon Rubinstein who gave a tutorial describing how shorter pipelines gave better performance at half the clock rate.
-The online cartoon Joy of Tech subsequently presented a series of cartoons inspired by Rubinstein's tutorial.
+The online cartoon The Joy of Tech subsequently presented a series of cartoons inspired by Rubinstein's tutorial.